How many intern positions are available?

 Admission to the Lipscomb University Dietetic Internship Program is separate from admission to the University.
 Applying to the graduate school is not necessary as part of the Internship application process.
 Applicants must meet the following criteria to be considered for admission to the internship program:

 - Minimum DPD GPA of 3.0 on a 4.0 scale

 - Verification Statement from an approved undergraduate or certificate program in dietetics

 - Excellent reference/ recommendations, with one from your DPD Director

 - Applicable Nutrition courses and GRE must have been completed within the past 5 years

 - GRE cumulative scores equal to or greater than 800 (taken prior to Aug.1,2011) or 300 (taken after Aug.
 1,2011).

 How are interns selected for the program?

-The Lipscomb DI and ISPP programs are approved by the Accreditation Council for Education in Nutrition (ACEND) to offer 15 internship slots and 6 Individual Supervised Practice Pathway (ISPP) positions.
-The 15 internship positions are filled during the Spring DICAS match, while the ISPP positions are only eligible to previously unmatched applicants to the Lipscomb Dietetic Internship and are not determined until the following summer months.
-The ISPP positions may or may not be filled each year, as they are dependent upon availability of hospital placement with Lipscomb’s affiliated hospitals.
-There is not currently a distance option for either the DI or ISPP.
-Once accepted into the Lipscomb DI, interns are expected to stay in communication with the director and complete some summer requirements, including background checks, drug screens, health forms, and assignments in preparation of Orientation in mid-August.
+The Lipscomb DI program is approved by the Accreditation Council for Education in Nutrition (ACEND) to offer 15 internship positions which are filled during the Spring DICAS match.
+Once accepted into the Lipscomb DI, interns are expected to stay in communication with the director and complete some summer requirements, including background checks, drug screens, health forms, and assignments in preparation of Orientation in early-August.
 Please refer to the Handbook for details about the structure, scheduling, travel, academic requirements and rotation expectations.